"Because writing is thinking and learning requires thinking, students who write as they are learning think more and thus learn more."

-The visual nature of comics helps students cement ideas through nonlinguistic representation.
+The visual nature of comics helps students cement ideas through nonlinguistic representation across many subject areas.
 Because of the limited space for text in a panel students must summarize, helping them learn to analyze content to evaluate which information is critical to share.
 Both of these are important strategies found in Classroom Instruction That Works.

 This might be my favorite option (I even have an entire blog post on interview ideas).
 Interviewing a person, place, or thing is a great way to 1) keep students from simply copying and pasting information without thinking, as well as 2) build skills in learning how to ask questions.
 In today's world of overwhelming information, it is less important to know, and more important to know how to question.